This post may include affiliate links; see our disclosure policy.

 • Pinot Gris

-Tip: You might have dry vermouth on hand for using in cocktails, like a Martini—did you know it doubles as a cooking wine?
-Its crisp, dry flavor is versatile and works as a substitute for white wine in cooking.
+Tip: Did you know dry vermouth (the kind in a classic Martini) doubles as a cooking wine?
+Its crisp, dry flavor is versatile and works as a substitute for white wine in cooking!

 White wine sauce in pan